tpcarman/BricksetCatalogue/README.md

 # :beginner: Getting Started

 This simple list of instructions will get you started with the Brickset Catalogue module.
+## :one: Pre-requisites
+A [Brickset](https://brickset.com/) account and API key is required to use this module.
+If you do not have an existing Brickset account, you may sign up [here](https://brickset.com/signup).
+If you do not have an existing API key, you may request one [here](https://brickset.com/tools/webservices/requestkey).

+Once you have registered an account with Brickset, add the LEGO sets and minifigs which you own and want to your online Brickset inventory.

 ## :floppy_disk: Supported Versions
 ### **PowerShell**